Typeface: Digital type

 Digital type became the dominant form of type in the late 1980s and early 1990s.
 Digital fonts store the image of each character either as a bitmap in a bitmap font, or by mathematical description of lines and curves in an outline font, also called a vector font.
 Bitmap fonts were more commonly used in the earlier stages of digital type, and are rarely used today.
 These bitmapped typefaces were first produced by Casady & Greene, Inc. and were also known as Fluent Fonts.
 Fluent Fonts became mostly obsolete with the creation of downloadable PostScript fonts, and these new fonts are called Fluent Laser Fonts (FLF).
+Stroke fonts save space by vectorizing strokes, allowing different widths to be automatically generated.
+They are a popular and efficient way to represent CJK characters.

-When an outline font is used, a rasterizing routine (in the application software, operating system or printer) renders the character outlines, interpreting the vector instructions to decide which pixels should be black and which ones white.
+When an outline font is used, a rasterizing routine in the application software, operating system or printer renders the character outlines, interpreting the vector instructions to decide which pixels should be black and which ones white.
 Rasterization is straightforward at high resolutions such as those used by laser printers and in high-end publishing systems.
 For computer screens, where each individual pixel can mean the difference between legible and illegible characters, some digital fonts use hinting algorithms to make readable bitmaps at small sizes.

 Digital fonts may also contain data representing the metrics used for composition, including kerning pairs, component creation data for accented characters, glyph substitution rules for Arabic typography and for connecting script faces, and for simple everyday ligatures like "ﬂ".
 Common font formats include TrueType, OpenType and PostScript Type 1, while Metafont is still used by TeX and its variants.
 Applications using these font formats, including the rasterizers, appear in Microsoft and Apple Computer operating systems, Adobe Systems products and those of several other companies.
 Digital fonts are created with font editors such as FontForge, RoboFont, Glyphs, Fontlab's TypeTool, FontLab Studio, Fontographer, or AsiaFont Studio.

-Typeface anatomy

-Typographers have developed a comprehensive vocabulary for describing the many aspects of typefaces and typography.
-Some vocabulary applies only to a subset of all scripts.
-Serifs, for example, are a purely decorative characteristic of typefaces used for European scripts, whereas the glyphs used in Arabic or East Asian scripts have characteristics (such as stroke width) that may be similar in some respects but cannot reasonably be called serifs and may not be purely decorative.